 Finding and Dealing with Plumbing Problems

 Whether it is spring or summer, fall or winter, as a homeowner, there are a few things you can be sure of.
 The weather will change, you’ll need new decorations, and you’ll get a utility bill in the mail every single month.
 Residential properties are billed for their utilities on a monthly basis and this includes electricity, water, sewer, and more.
 Often, your water bill is listed with a sewer charge, which just indicates the amount of water your home has used that month.
 If you are noticing that bill increasing, you may have a serious problem on your hands.
-To learn more about sewer service in Santa Clarita and Granada Hills, CA, contact On Call Plumbing at (661) 347-4478.
+To learn more about sewer service in Santa Clarita, CA, contact On Call Plumbing at (661) 347-4478.

 Working on Service for Sewer and Water Lines